 There is nothing more beautiful than Frederick County in December.
 Twinkling lights illuminate storefront windows throughout historic downtowns.
 Festively lit, towering trees line the streets, shedding light on the hustle and bustle of people moving about below.
-You can feel the holiday cheer in the air as horse-drawn carriages parade through Everedy Square.
+You can feel the holiday cheer in the air as you walk through explore shopping areas like Everedy Square.
 All of these touches create an enchanting ambiance, yet there is one even better reason to visit Frederick County during the holidays -- the food.

 Glory Doughnuts is cooking up another sweet holiday treat: the peppermint doughnut.
-This cute little shop on East Church Street is truly one-of-a-kind, offering a full menu of vegan delights that appeal to even the biggest meat lovers.
+This shop on West Patrick Street is truly one-of-a-kind, offering a full menu of vegan delights that appeal to even the biggest meat lovers.
 Eclectic everyday offerings on the all-day breakfast menu include the Pabst Blue Ribbon Belgian Waffle, Salted Apple Pie Stuffed French Toast, and the Tofu Fried Egg Sandwich.
 The doughnuts are made fresh daily in small batches and sell out early, so come early!
 The selection varies from day to day, so call ahead if you have your heart set on peppermint!

 These are just a few of the many seasonal treats Frederick County has to offer.
 I hope you’ll come and see for yourself!